microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationPasswordCredential.md

 This command creates new password credential for specified application.

+- `-ObjectId` Specifies the ID of a user.
+- `-StartDate` Speicifies the date and time at which the password becomes valid.

 ### Example 4: Create a password credential using EndDate parameter

 ```powershell